pramodk/spack-configs/README.md

   1) osu-micro-benchmarks-5.3-gcc-4.9.4-lx75aay
 ```

 Similarly you can install other packages provided by Spack.
-You can see avaialable packages using `list` command:
+You can see available packages using `list` command:

 ```bash
 $ spack list